Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Related work

-Most existing distillation works discussed above have been primarily applied to the computer vision and natural language processing domains.
-In the acoustic field, KD methods are initially adopted for classification tasks such as acoustic scene classification~\cite{schmid2022knowledge} and automatic speech recognition~\cite{zhang2025audio}.
-Subsequently, KD for regression tasks like SE has gradually emerged.
+Knowledge distillation~\cite{hinton2015distilling} has been widely applied in the fields of computer vision and natural language processing.
+In the acoustic field, KD methods are initially adopted for classification tasks such as automatic speech recognition~\cite{yoon2023inter}.
+Subsequently, KD for regression tasks like text-to-speech (TTS) and SE has gradually emerged~\cite{9767637}.
 Early distillation studies for SE models primarily focus on minimizing output-level discrepancies between teachers and students, exemplified by elite sub-band distillation~\cite{hao20b_interspeech}.
 These works aim to align student models with teacher patterns at the learning objective level but overlook the utilization of intermediate representations containing richer information.
-Feature distillation holds greater potential for SE models as their architectures and functionalities grow increasingly complex.
-A common challenge in representation-based distillation arises from dimension mismatch between teacher and student features.
-To address this, our previous work~\cite{cheng2022cross} first proposes a cross-layer similarity distillation framework for SE models, which aligns teacher-student features via similarity loss.
-Similarly, multiple studies have adopted multi-layer distillation strategies to compress SE models, including multi-view attention transfer distillation~\cite{shin22c_interspeech} and two-step fine-grained similarity-preserving KD~\cite{nathoo2024two}.
-It is worth noting that recent studies have begun to focus on leveraging the inherent characteristics of the SE task to improve distillation frameworks.
-Dynamic Frequency Adaptive Distillation~\cite{10890458} dynamically evaluates model outputs and adjusts distillation targets according to the requirements of different speech frequency bands.
-An independent attention transfer mechanism is designed for temporal and channel dimensions in~\cite{han2024distil} to facilitate rich knowledge transfer across different structured models.
-However, existing studies have not fully exploited the time-frequency characteristics of speech in designing feature distillation frameworks.
-Additionally, cross-layer distillation frameworks such as~\cite{nathoo2024two,cheng2024residual} do not consider the global propagation of knowledge.
-To address these limitations, this work mainly includes two innovative improvements: the time-frequency calibration strategy for distillation and the intra-inter set global knowledge transfer mechanism.